 - Make a copy of the ASC notice.

 - Save it.

-- Send the original notification with the rescheduling request to the ASC address.
+- Send the original notification with the request for rescheduling to the address of the ASC.

-If you are not interested in an EAD, you can skip this step and go to step 6.
+If you are not interested in an EAD, you may skip this step and go to Step 6.
 If you want a work permit, then:

 - USCIS will determine if you are eligible to work in the US.

 - If USCIS rejects the application and aliens decide to appeal.
 They will be able to request a review with an immigration judge.

 - Your EAD permission will be extended thanks to the I-765 form during this process.

 - If you are re-registering for TPS and are interested in obtaining an EAD, you will receive that permit when your application is completed.